 Digital tools and software

-During the Developing in Digital Worlds study, we created some digital tools to help students to develop a key set of 21st century skills.
+During the Developing in Digital Worlds study, we designed and created digital tools to support student development of a key set of 21st century skills.
 In providing a specific set of guidelines and activities, the tools function as instruments that assist students to cultivate skills like argumentation (systematic reasoning) and critical literacy.

-The discussion board, a tool in which students post comments on a platform such as Google Groups, aids them to develop the skill of argumentation (systematic reasoning).
+The discussion board, a tool in which students post comments to a platform such as Google Groups, aids them to further develop perspective taking, use of evidence to support their reasoning and an integrated synthesis of their own and others’ viewpoints.
 The game Astria: Countdown to Impact assists students to develop critical thinking skills and vocabulary skills as they attempt to save a doomed planet from destruction.

 Facilitating 21st century skills in the classroom

-Dr Cynthia Greenleaf, a key researcher on the Developing in Digital Worlds team, presented two staff development sessions at our partner schools in 2018 for teachers to deepen their understanding of the arugmentation profiling findings that our study has produced.
+Dr Cynthia Greenleaf, a key researcher on the Developing in Digital Worlds team, presented two staff development sessions at our partner schools in 2018 for teachers to deepen their understanding of the argumentation findings during the profiling phase.
 One of the findings, for example, is that 80% of students who participated in Google Groups discussion boards only articulated a single perspective.
-Although the project is promoting digital discussion boards as an innovative tool for evidence-based argumentation, how can teachers create an environment that supports ongoing discussion and the integration of others’ perspectives?
-Working face to face with upwards of 60 teachers at each workshop, Dr Greenleaf facilitated teacher engagement with the Developing in Digital Worlds findings in practical ways.
+Although the project is promoting digital discussion boards as an innovative tool for evidence-based argumentation online, how can teachers create an environment that supports ongoing discussion and the integration of others’ perspectives?
+Working face to face with upwards of 60 teachers at each workshop, Dr Greenleaf with our local researchers Jacinta Oldehaver and Naomi Rosedale, facilitated teacher engagement with the Developing in Digital Worlds findings in practical ways.

 - Collaborative norm setting: creating a series of classroom norms with students that supports their participation in discussion.